samuelim01/tp/docs/UserGuide.md

 4. Open the WedLog application by double-clicking on the `wedlog.jar` file.
 If this does not work, [open your computer's terminal](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955), [navigate to the folder](https://tutorials.codebar.io/command-line/introduction/tutorial.html) containing `wedlog.jar`, and type `java -jar wedlog.jar` to start the application.

 5. A window similar to the one below should appear in a few seconds.
-Note that the app does not come pre-loaded with any data.
+Note how the app contains some sample data.

 <br>